briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

     8. _(8)_ Aerial photos and/or renderings may augment the plot plan.

-    9. _(9)_ Evidence that demonstrates the applicant’s ability to furnish a financial guarantee for the estimated amount of removal of the facility.
+    9. _(9)_ Evidence that demonstrates the applicant's ability to furnish a financial guarantee for the estimated amount of removal of the facility.
     Such guarantees may be in the form of a performance or surety bond, a certified check, or any other type of surety approved by the Municipality.